djredflame/redflame-colorizer/README.md

 ## 💡 Customization

 Want to change colors or extend the mappings?
 Open the `colorize.ts` file and edit the `colorMap` dictionary.

+## 📜 License

+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0).
+That means you are free to use and adapt the project for personal and educational purposes, but **not for commercial use**.
+For full details, see the [LICENSE](LICENSE) file.

 ---